 Retaining the services of someone else to oversee administration does not get you out of having to know those things.
 It only creates the need to pass those things along to someone else once you do know them.

 There’s another advantage to organizations self-administering their own elections—familiarity with the system.
-When you’re hands-on in the system, you will see value-added features that may worth taking advantage of.
+When you’re hands-on in the system, you will see value-added features that may be worth taking advantage of.
 These are things you’d be oblivious to without personally being in the system.
 Things like:

 • Email solicitation.